The Dark Side: 12 Critical Disadvantages of Gig Economy (2025)

 Economic Impact: The Hidden Tax on Workers

-• $7,650 in self-employment taxes (vs. $3,825 for W-2 employees)
+• $7,650 in self-employment taxes (vs. $3,825 for W-2 staff)

-• $6,000-$14,400 in health insurance premiums
+• $6,000-$14,400 in medical insurance coverage protection safety premiums

 • $0 in retirement contributions (vs. typical $3,000-$5,000 employer match)